-Alex Ferguson Childhood Story Plus Untold Biography Facts: Early Life
+Alex Ferguson Childhood Story – Early Life:

 Sir Alexander Chapman Ferguson was born in Glasgow Scotland, on the 31st of December 1941 by Alexander Beaton Ferguson (father) and Elizabeth Hardie Ferguson (mother).

-Everyone who resides in the town including Ferguson’s dad had high chance of being into the was ship building business.
+Everyone who resides in the town including Ferguson’s Dad had high chance of being into the was ship building business.
 In essence, he lived in a ship building community as a kid.

 However, there was something different about him unlike other kids of his age.
 He was an intelligent boy but had little interest in studies, and was more inclined towards playing football.

 He preferred kicking a soccer ball with his younger brother, Martin, and friends through the alleyways between tenement homes, and with some assistance from his dad, he developed into a promising young talent.

 His dad never scaled any serious heights earlier in the ship building sector.
 He settled for amateur football for survival which gave him very little wages.

 However it was six years into Alex Ferguson’s birth that Alexander Beaton Ferguson retired from amateur football player thanks to an opportunity that came at the Glasgow ship building business.

-Unfortunately for Alex Ferguson, both of his parents died from similar disease (lung cancer) before their ages of 67 which below the British life expectancy age.
+Unfortunately for Alex Ferguson, both of his parents died from a similar disease (lung cancer) before their ages of 67 which below the British life expectancy age.
 However, they were both heavy smokers.

 It was the cause of his difficult start to his Manchester United managerial career.
 A reason why he almost got sacked.
-It was a long period of grief and a “devastating impact” to loosing both parents to the same disease (lung cancer).
+It was a long period of grief and a “devastating impact” to losing both parents to the same disease (lung cancer).

 Alex Ferguson agreed to front the campaign because of his own heartbreak and to get the message out that early detection can give people “extra time” to spend with their family.

 He was right.
 She died exactly four days later.
 Her death and the time was one of the scariest things I have ever seen happened.
 But things are different now.

 These days, lung cancer doesn’t have to be a death sentence.
 Finding it early could save your life and give you extra time to spend with your family.